swetoast/steamlink-launcher/readme.md

 ## Installation

-* download the [zip](https://github.com/swetoast/steamlink-launcher/releases) of the launcher and install it via Kodi
+1. Download the [zip](https://github.com/swetoast/steamlink-launcher/releases) file of the launcher and install it using Kodi.
-* the addon installs Steamlink automatically, wakeuponlan is also supported if its installed all you have to do is create a file in home directory called .wakeup and add your MAC id `nano /home/osmc/.wakeup`
+2. The add-on will automatically install Steamlink.
+If wakeuponlan is installed, it is also supported.
+To use it, create a file in the home directory named `.wakeup` and add your MAC ID using the command `nano /home/osmc/.wakeup`.
-* This addon needs Kodi version **19** to be installed since its **python 3**.
+NOTE: Please note that this add-on requires Kodi version 19 to be installed as it uses Python 3.

 ## Want to contribute